alacrity-ai/shipwright-survivors/README.md

 TODOS:
+  - [ ] Add sound effects to Jump (Fast travel) menus.
   - [ ] Add NOCLIP, have constructing piggy bag on this, and apply to incident (cursed cargo and vortex)

+  - [ ] Should "town portal" jump be an early unlockable?
+This would allow for tutorialization/explanation.
   - [ ] Make planet Jump gates require visit to planet to unlock??
-Hmm..
+Hmm..?
     - [ ] Farther out planets would be harder to reach, enemy difficulty could be harder / incident difficulty the further from the center you go?
   - [ ] Expand map sizes to 64,000+
   - [ ] Since map is much larger, add more incident density?